vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 [^326]: "Gobhilîya Gr̥hya-sūtras," p.
 892.

 The same difficulties which confront us when we try to form a clear conception of the character of the various ancestral ceremonies, were felt by the Brāhmans themselves, as may be seen from the long discussions in the commentary on the śrāddha-kalpa[^330] and from the abusive language used by candrakānta Tarkālankāra against Raghunandana.
-The question with them assumes the form of what is pradhāna (primary) and what is anga (secondary) in these sacrifices, and the final result arrived at is that sometimes the offering of cakes is pradhāna, as in the Pi_nd_apitr̥yajña, sometimes the feeding of Brāhmans only, as in the Nitya-śrāddha, sometimes both, as in the Sapi_nd_ikaraṇa.
+The question with them assumes the form of what is pradhāna (primary) and what is anga (secondary) in these sacrifices, and the final result arrived at is that sometimes the offering of cakes is pradhāna, as in the Pinḍapitr̥yajña, sometimes the feeding of Brāhmans only, as in the Nitya-śrāddha, sometimes both, as in the Sapinḍikaraṇa.

 [^330]: L. c. pp. 1005-1010; "Nirnayasindhu," p.
 270.